Legal Mode

 What 'Risky Language' Actually Means

-Our AI flags clauses that are one-sided, unlimited in scope, indefinite in duration, or inconsistent with standard practice.
-Examples: an indemnification clause with no liability cap, a non-compete without a geographic or time limitation, an automatic-renewal clause without notice requirements, or an arbitration provision that names a venue the party has never consented to.
+Legal Review flags clauses that are one-sided, unlimited in scope, indefinite in duration, or inconsistent with standard practice.
+Examples: an indemnification clause with no liability cap, a non-compete without a geographic or time limitation, an automatic-renewal clause without notice requirements.

 Why This Isn't Legal Advice, and Why It Still Matters

 FixMyDocs is a document intelligence tool, not a law firm.
-Our Legal Mode does structural, stylistic, and consistency analysis, it does not interpret jurisdiction-specific law, predict litigation outcomes, or replace attorney-client privilege.
+Legal Mode does structural, stylistic, and consistency analysis, it does not interpret jurisdiction-specific law or replace attorney-client privilege.
 Every output should be reviewed by qualified legal counsel before any binding decision.

 Confidentiality and Privilege

 Contracts often contain the most sensitive information in a business: deal terms, pricing, proprietary methodologies, settlement figures.
-We process documents in-memory with TLS 1.3 encryption and permanently delete them after processing, no storage, no logging, no third-party sharing.
-The only party that ever sees the document is our AI engine, for the few seconds needed to process it.
+We process documents in-memory and permanently delete them after processing, no storage, no logging, no third-party sharing.

 A contract is a technical document pretending to be prose.
-Legal Mode treats it that way, with the structural rigor, definitional precision, and clause-level consistency that legal writing demands, so the lawyer's billable hour can be spent where it matters.
+Legal Mode treats it that way, with the structural rigor, definitional precision, and clause-level consistency that legal writing demands.